 - Clear own plate after a meal

-- Learn to make a sandwhich
+- Learn to make a sandwich

 - Outside chores.
 Have your child be involved in weeding, gardening, raking, shoveling, sweeping, etc. of the outside.

 Then in the third month, you work on teaching him to brush his teeth independently and have a goal that by the end of the month, he will be able to do that.
 The next month, move on to making the bed (or whatever you think is best from the list above).

 Always remember you need to teach the skill before your child can even practice.
 Then your child needs lots of time to practice the skill before he can be good at it.

 That way, I knew the teeth were being brushed very well at least once a day.
 As time goes on, you can hand over more control.
-You can also choose to let this be what is done in month 11 of the fourth year, so you child will be practically 5.
+You can also choose to let this be what is done in month 11 of the fourth year, so your child will be practically 5.

-- Chore Cards
+Chore Cards and Chore Chart

-- Creating a “Good Helper”
+- How to Rais a Child Who is a “Good Helper”